 These appear in the cuts offered and the price restrictions that come with the wood cutting service.
 You won’t be able to get unlimited cuts of wood in a single trip (Boooo!).

-How Much Is It For Home Depot To Cut Wood?
+How Much Does it Cost For Home Depot To Cut Wood?

-It’s free to get your wood cut at Home Depot if the material comes from their supply.
+It’s free to get your wood cut at Home Depot if it comes from their supply.

 As long as the request is within business hours and involves the proper material, it’s completely free of charge.
 It’s available for free to all customers.